Ever caught yourself scrolling through a quote board and stopping dead at a line that feels like it’s speaking straight to your soul?

 Q: Can I legally share these quotes on a blog?

 So there you have it—a roadmap for turning The Perks of Being a Wallflower from a beloved novel into a living toolkit of quotes that actually stick.
-Consider this: the next time you flip to page 85 and see “I feel infinite,” don’t just smile—write it down, think about why it hits, and let it nudge you toward something bigger.
+Still, the next time you flip to page 85 and see “I feel infinite,” don’t just smile—write it down, think about why it hits, and let it nudge you toward something bigger.
 After all, the best part of a good quote isn’t the words themselves; it’s the change they inspire in the reader.

 Enjoy the journey, and may your wallflower moments keep blossoming.